-3.9 HServer (Hardware Server)
+3.8 HServer (Hardware Server)

 HServer provides a control interface to all the robot hardware, and you can monitor and configure the hardware through this interface.
-If you create a robot mission using CfgEdit (Section 3.4), and wish to run it on a real robot, the robot executable created using CfgEdit will serve as HClient and talk to HServer using IPT (Section 4.1).
+If you create a robot mission using CfgEdit (Section 3.3), and wish to run it on a real robot, the robot executable created using CfgEdit will serve as HClient and talk to HServer using IPT (Section 4.1).
 HServer contains all the hardware drivers, and can control the robot hardware exactly as the robot executable requested.
 Thus, the robot executable does not even need to know what type of robots it is running on.
-Since HClient and HServer communicate each other through IPT, the robot executable is not required to run on the same machine as HServer.
-By separating the hardware drivers from the robot executable binary, CfgEdit can compile the mission with less time, and since HServer is multithreaded (pthreads), it provides the ability to block on serial reads.
+Since HClient and HServer communicate each other through IPT, the robot executable binary, CfgEdit can compile the mission with less time, and since HServer is multithreaded (pthreads), it provides the ability to block on serial reads.
 If the hardware control was in the robot executable, no blocking I/O could be utilized.
 Moreover for developers, since HServer provides a standard framework for all the hardware drivers, it minimizes the work needed to integrate new hardware into the existing system.
 HServer can control the following hardware:

-- ATRV-Jr robot (iRobot) via TCP/IP (mobility10 required). - Urban Robot (iRobot) via TCP/IP (mobility required). - AmigoBot robot (ActivMedia) via a serial port. - Pioneer AT robot (ActivMedia) via a serial port. - EVI-D30 camera (Sony) via a serial port. - LMS200 Laser scanner (SICK Optic Electronic) via a serial port. - Nomad 150/200 robot (Nomadic Technologies, Inc.) via a serial port or TCP/IP. - Cognachrome Vision System (Newton Research Labs.) via a serial port. - BT848 Video Framegrabber via /dev/video/video0. - Novatel GPS system via a serial port. - GPS base station via a serial port. - DMU-VGX Gyroscope (Crossbow) via TCP/IP (mobility required). - C100 Compass (KVH) via TCP/IP (mobility required). - X server via local or TCP/IP.
+- ATRV-Jr robot (iRobot) via TCP/IP (mobility9 required). - Urban Robot (iRobot) via TCP/IP (mobility required). - AmigoBot robot (ActivMedia) via a serial port. - Pioneer AT robot (ActivMedia) via a serial port. - Pioneer 2DX robot (ActivMedia) via a serial port. - EVI-D30 camera (Sony) via a serial port. - LMS200 Laser scanner (SICK Optic Electronic) via a serial port. - Nomad 150/200 robot (Nomadic Technologies, Inc.) via a serial port or TCP/IP. - Cognachrome Vision System (Newton Research Labs.) via a serial port. - BT848 Video Framegrabber via /dev/video/video0. - Novatel GPS system via a serial port. - GPS base station via a serial port. - DMU-VGX Gyroscope (Crossbow) via TCP/IP (mobility required). - C100 Compass (KVH) via TCP/IP (mobility required). - X server via local or TCP/IP.

-3.9.1 Configuration File
+3.8.1 Configuration File